zitadel/zitadel/docs/docs/quickstarts/login/flutter.md

 :::note

 The auth redirect scheme "`ch.myexample.app`" registers all auth URLs with the given scheme for the app.
-So a URL pointing to `ch.myexample.app://signin` pointing to `ch.myexample.app://logout` will work with the same registration.
+So, a URL that points to `ch.myexample.app://signin` works with the same registration.

 :::